-Starting Fall 2012, all 500 level MBUS courses are graded as Pass/Fail.
+All 500 level MBUS courses are graded as Satisfactory/Non-Satisfactory.
 If a student fails the MBUS 500 level course, it will be treated as an "F" and will calculate into the overall graduate GPA on the transcript.
-If a student re-takes the MBUS 500 level class and successfully passes it, then the fail grade "F" will remain on the transcript, but will be removed from the overall graduate GPA calculation.
+If a student re-takes the MBUS 500 level class and successfully passes it, then the fail grade "NS" will remain on the transcript, but will be removed from the overall graduate GPA calculation.